 Our Analysis and Test Results

 A great across-the-board performer, the Outdoor Research Interstellar is one of those jackets that excels in every metric.
 It offers some of the better freedom of movement with its stretchy fabric, excellent breathability, and average stormworthiness.
-All of our testers found the Interstellar to be one of the more versatile jackets as well; it is light and compact enough for backpacking or day hiking but tough and breathable enough for ski touring or mountaineering.
+All of our testers found the Interstellar to be one of the more versatile jackets as well; it is light and compact enough for backpacking or day hiking but sturdy and breathable enough for multi-day ski touring and mountaineering.

-The Interstellar uses Outdoor Research's 3-layer proprietary Ascentshell membrane inside a nylon exterior for its weather resistance.
-Ascentshell, similar to the waterproof fabrics used in the Mountain Hardwear Quasar Lite and the Rab Kinetic Plus, is air permeable, meaning a slight amount of air will pass through the fabric, yet will remain waterproof.
+For its weather resistance, the Interstellar uses Outdoor Research's 3-layer proprietary Ascentshell membrane inside a nylon exterior.
+Ascentshell, similar to other waterproof but air-permeable fabrics, offers a design where a slight amount of air can pass through the fabric at all times, yet will remain waterproof.

-The DWR treatment has been improved for 2018, with the hope it will be longer lasting and more environmentally friendly.
-The weather protection offered by this contender was more than adequate for most soggy hikes, wet backpacking trips, or other wintery weather situations.
-While this jacket performed above average, it isn't quite as stormworthy as the Outdoor Research Foray, Arc'teryx Beta SL, or Marmot Minimalist, which performed marginally better in the wettest situations for extended periods of time.Hood Design
+The DWR treatment has been improved for 2019, with the hope it will be longer-lasting and more environmentally friendly.
+The weather protection is more than adequate for soggy hikes, wet backpacking trips, or other wintery weather situations.

 Breathability & Venting

 The Interstellar has great breathabulity and is in line with the best performing models we tested.
-The Ascentshell fabric is air permeable, unlike most waterproof fabrics, specifically ePTFEs (like more Gore-tex and eVent); this means you won't have to work up a large amount of heat to create a big temperature differential.
+The Ascentshell fabric is air permeable, meaning unlike most waterproof fabrics, specifically ePTFE (like more Gore-tex and eVent), that you won't have to work up a large amount of heat to create a big temperature differential.
 This temperature differential is what ensures optimal performance (warmer on the inside than the outside).
-Instead, this model is always functioning with a small amount of air, which is always passing through.
+Instead, this model is always functioning with a small amount of air, which is consistently passing through.

-The Interstellar has to rely more on its ability to breathe, as it features almost no ventilation options.
-While ventilation options would be ideal, it's worth remembering that breathability, and layering appropriately, are far more important than vents.
+The Interstellar offers almost no features to help move moisture and offers no proper ventilation options.
+While ventilation options are great, it's worth noting that breathabilit and layering appropriately are far more important than vents.
 If it's pouring rain or you find yourself walking on a damp, overgrown trail, opening your vents simply isn't an option, as you may let in more water than the vents allow to escape.
 This concept is generally why we consider breathability more important that dedicated ventilation features.
-With that said, this model sports mesh-lined pockets, which make it possible to dump heat and moisture by unzipping them; calling them a true vent would be a bit of a stretch.
+With that said, this model sports mesh-lined pockets, which make it possible to dump heat and moisture by unzipping them; however, calling them a true vent would be a bit of a stretch.

 Several of our testers were impressed with this jacket during our stationary bike test, where we tested the breathability of each jacket side-by-side.
 We were noticeably less hot and sweaty, which we verified by wearing this jacket for the full uphill on many skin track ascents.
-We can say without a doubt, that it did a great job of keeping us cool and dry, earning it a high score.
-The only other models that scored comparably were the Patagonia Storm Racer, Mountain Hardwear Quasar Lite, REI Drypoint GTX, and the Rab Kinetic Plus.
+We can say without a doubt that the Interstellar does a great job of keeping us cool and dry, which earned it a high score.

 Comfort, Mobility, and Fit

-Our lead tester is 5'10", 170 lbs, with a slightly stocky build; he typically wears a medium, and this case, the fit was spot on or maybe just a tough on the slimmer fitting side.
+Our lead tester is 5'10", 170 pounds, with a slightly stocky build; he typically wears a medium, and in this case, the fit was spot on or maybe just a tough on the slimmer fitting side.
 With the medium, he was able to layer a thin puffy, but with nothing but a base layer underneath, the jacket wasn't too baggy.
-Another tester is 6'0" tall, and weighs around 160 pounds, with fairly broad shoulders but a skinnier frame.
+Another tester is 6'0" tall and weighs around 160 pounds, with fairly broad shoulders but a skinnier frame.
 We ordered a large for this tester, which fit him well.
-There was more than enough room for layers and the fit was still excellent if worn without.
+There was more than enough room for layers, and the fit was still excellent if worn without.
 The Interstellar did not affect or impede movement or vision during testing.
 We would recommend sizing up if you have wide shoulders or a bigger torso.

 This jacket has two large handwarmer pockets with mesh backing and a single Napoleon-style pocket, which is also mesh backed.
-While the handwarmer pockets are accessible with a pack on and zip from the top-down (ideal), the waist strap of a pack still sits over the lower portion of the pockets, which is a tad annoying if you're carrying items inside.
+While the handwarmer pockets are accessible with a pack on and zip from the top-down (ideal), the waist strap of a pack still sits over the lower portion of the pockets, which is a tad annoying if you're carrying items inside them.
 Unlike several other models, the zippers were low profile and didn't pinch our tester's hips.
 We prefer higher handwarmer pockets for their functionality, especially if you are buying this jacket for hiking, backpacking, or climbing.

-Of interesting note, you'll find a hanging cell phone pouch made of mesh, which is located inside the single chest pocket.
-We found it difficult to stuff our iPhone 7 (with a moderately-sized Lifeproof case) inside, as it was a touch on the smaller size.
+You'll find a hanging cell phone pouch made of mesh, which is located inside the single chest pocket.
+We found it challenging to stuff our iPhone 7 (with a moderately-sized Lifeproof case) inside, as it was a touch on the smaller size.
 We aren't sure what OR was thinking, but it does keep your phone more secure, particularly if you don't have a case on it.

-Our size medium weighed 11 ounces, which is average in our review.
-It does, however, pack in some of the best weather resistance for is weight and is geared toward lower weight hiking, backpacking, and climbing shells.
+Our size medium weighed 10.5 ounces, which is slightly below average among products in our review.
+It does, however, pack in some of the best weather resistance for is weight and is geared toward hiking, backpacking, and climbing.
 When compared to hardshells on the market, this one is undoubted lighter and still offers up adequate performance (as both a rain jacket or hardshell).

 Complete with 20D 100% nylon, the exterior is middle of the road for durability, longevity, and tear resistance.
-Its weather resistance proved longer lasting than coated waterproof insert models, like the Marmot PreCip and The North Face Venture, and is on par with most of the stretchy models we tested.
+Its DWR held up respectably well and lasted longer than coated waterproof insert models, like the Marmot PreCip, and is on par with most of the stretchy models we tested.
 It isn't as tear or abrasion resistant as other similarly priced models, like the Arc'teryx Zeta, but this model doesn't offer any stretch.